jupyter/governance/conduct/enforcement.md

   decision.

 * Emphasize empathy for individuals rather than judging behavior, avoiding binary labels of "good" and "bad/evil".
-Overt, clear-cut agression and harrassment exists and will be addressed unambiguously.
+Overt, clear-cut aggression and harassment exists and will be addressed unambiguously.
 But many scenarios that can prove challenging to resolve are those where normal disagreements devolve into inappropriate behavior from multiple parties.
 Understanding the full context and finding a path that re-engages all is hard, but ultimately